gromacs/gromacs/docs/dev-manual/tools.rst

   with the config at ``admin/uncrustify.cfg``.
 A patched version of uncrustify is used.
 See :ref:`gmx-uncrustify` for details.

+clang-format
+  We use clang-format to enforce a consistent coding style, with the settings recorded in ``.clang-format`` in the main tree.
+  See :ref:`gmx-clang-format` for details.

 ``admin/copyright.py``
   This Python script adds and formats copyright headers in source files.
   ``copyright.sh`` (see below) uses the script to check/update copyright years on